apparata/Markin/README.md

 Italic text is achieved by using the marker \_ as follows:

 ```
-The word *bold* is bold in this sentence.
+The word _italic_ is in italics in this sentence.
 ```

 Currently, **bold** and _italic_ text can't be nested.